 The Behavior layer is where most of the SES control logic resides.
-Behaviors can best be described as functional units of operation that define what the instrument can be tasked to do.
+Behaviors can be described best as functional units of operation that define what the instrument can be tasked to do.
 An example of a behavior is MoveCarousel, which, as the name implies, moves the carousel to a given position.
 In the SES control system, behaviors run one at a time, have complete control of the instrument during execution, and leave the instrument in a default state when completed.
 By leaving the SES in a default state, a user is able to combine behaviors in arbitrary ways to produce unique mission plans.

-A mission plan is the method by which a user defines the operation of the SES during a deployment seafloor
+A mission plan is the method by which a user defines the operation of the SES during a deployment.
+A typical mission might require the following behaviors:

+Rotate the carousel to the flow-through position so the funnel can fill with water upon SES deployment into the water.

+Sleep for 4 hours while the SES sinks to the seafloor.

+Rotate the carousel to the sample-collection position.

+Sleep for 4 hours while the sample is collected.